madeofpendletonwool/PinePods/README.md

 - [ ] Check local downloads if already downloaded
 - [ ] Implement page views for poddisplays that have over 30 episodes
 - [ ] Speed up database queries
+- [ ] Configure some kind of auto-refresh feature

 ### To be added after beta version (Listed in order they will be implemented)